SomeoneElseOSM/SomeoneElse-map/about.md

 ## Can I use these map tiles?

-The map is actually composed of a series of map tiles, such as [this one](https://map.atownsend.org.uk/hot/13/4070/2627.png).
+The raster map is actually composed of a series of map tiles, such as [this one](https://map.atownsend.org.uk/hot/13/4070/2627.png).
 You can add these tiles as a layer to another map, provided that you link back to the map style somehow (e.g. by linking to this page) and credit OpenStreetMap on the map layer as described [here](https://www.openstreetmap.org/copyright).

 What you are not allowed to do is any sort of bulk downloading (i.e. downloading more than you need to display on screen at once).
+What any normal person would view as normal usage of a web map is likely to be absolutely fine.

+Similar "normal usage is likely to be fine" rules apply to the vector map tiles too.
+However, the way that these are served is slightly different; if that becomes problematic I'll have to review how and if it can continue to be provided.

 ## Is this map accurate?